Schmakus/ioBroker.lightcontrol/README.md

 ## Installation

-Please use the "adapter list" & Beta Repository in ioBroker to install a beta version of this adapter.
+Please use the "adapter list" & Stable Repository in ioBroker to install a version of this adapter.
 You can also use the CLI to install this adapter:

 ```
 iobroker add lightcontrol